 Pregnant Women and Infants

-Cruise lines requesting a physician's letter (faxed in advance or hand delivered at time of check- in) will require this letter to state that woman and baby are in good health, fit to travel, and that the pregnancy is not high-risk.
+Since the cruise lines are not equipped with major medical facilities onboard, they have established very strict policies with regard to expectant mothers and infants.
+Each cruise line requires expectant mothers to provide a physician's letter (faxed in advance or hand delivered at the time of check-in) stating that the guest is in good health, fit to travel, and that the pregnancy is not high risk.
 The letter must also include the expected date of the child's birth.

-Pregnant Women: Permitted to board if pregnant for 24 weeks or less on day of disembarkation.
-A physician's letter is required to be faxed to Carnival's Guest Services Department and brought to the pier for check-in.
+Pregnant Women: Permitted to board if pregnant for 23 weeks or less on day of embarkation.
+A physician's letter must be faxed to the Access Department (800-882-8292) for women in any stage of pregnancy.

 Celebrity Cruise Line

-Pregnant Women: Permitted to board if pregnant for 23 weeks or less on day of disembarkation.
-A physician's letter must be faxed to the Access Department (800-882-8292) for women in any stage of pregnancy.
+Pregnant Women: Permitted to board if pregnant for 23 weeks or less on day of embarkation.
+A physician's letter must be faxed to the Access Department (1-954-628-9622) for women in any stage of pregnancy.

 Cunard Cruise Line

 Pregnant Women: Permitted to board if pregnant for 24 weeks or less on day of disembarkation.
-A physician's letter must be faxed to Fleet Medical (661-753-0122) for women in any stage of pregnancy.
+Proof of EDD and Fitness to travel will be required by the medical department prior to travel and can be faxed to (661-753-0122) or e-mailed to medical@carnivalukgroup.com

-Infants: Minimum age is 1 year for trans-Atlantic cruises, World cruises and World cruise segements.
+Infants: Minimum age is 1 year for trans-Atlantic cruises, trans-Pacific cruises, World cruises and World cruise segements.
 Minimum age is 6 months for all other sailings.

 Holland America Cruise Line